BitCurator/bitcurator/docs/REPORTING_ERRORS.md

 BitCurator Bug / Issue Reporting Form

-BitCurator issues can be reported to the bitcurator users's group.
+BitCurator issues can be reported to the bitcurator-users Google Group.

 The more details we have, the better we can help.
 Please include the following information when sending a report: